 Covered entities — are directly involved in creating and transmitting PHI by performing treatment or other procedures and accepting payments for health services.
 These organizations are subject to a full scope of HIPAA regulations.

 Examples: doctors, clinics, psychologists, dentists, pharmacies, and health insurance companies.

-Business associates — organizations that encounter PHI from covered entities but aren’t involved in its creation.
+Business associates — organizations that handle PHI and obtain it from covered entities but aren't involved in its creation.
 This type covers many enterprises providing services to the healthcare industry.

 Examples: consultants, accounting firms, IT suppliers, and lawyers.

 Subcontractors — organizations hired by business associates to help with specific niche roles.
-Since it also means that they could have some PHI access, meaning that HIPAA applies to them, as well.
+Since it also means that they could have some PHI access, meaning that HIPAA applies to them.

 Examples: Cloud hosting providers, shredding companies, etc.

 HIPAA compliance checklist

-Staying compliant with HIPAA means ensuring that multiple business areas are covered, which can be a colossal job.
-To help you start, we came up with a short HIPAA requirements checklist.
+Being HIPAA-compliant means covering multiple business areas, which can be a colossal job.
+To help you get started, we created a short HIPAA compliance checklist.

 1. Dedicate responsible personnel